27 of The Most Beautiful Greek Islands

 Syros is part of the Cyclades islands, which you’ve likely heard of because Santorini and Mykonos are also included in this group of islands.
 Syros’s closest neighbour is Mykonos, just a 45-minute ferry ride away.
 Despite its proximity to one of Greece’s most popular tourist destinations, Syros remains off the beaten track.
 It’s one of the least-visited islands in the region, one of the quieter beautiful Greek Islands.

-It’s the perfect island to relax on and there are several gorgeous golden sand beaches to laze the day away.
+It’s the perfect island to relax on, with several gorgeous golden sand beaches to laze the day away.
 Some of the best beaches on the island include Galissas beach and Armeos beach.
 A great place to catch the sunset is the tiny whitewashed Agia Pakou church, a short walk from Galissas Beach.

 For good food and shopping venture into the sleepy capital city of Ermoupolis which has the perfect mix of laid-back charm and postcard-perfect scenery.
 Some of the best restaurants on Syros are in Ermoupolis – Taverna To Petrino is a great place to try fresh seafood dishes.
 History buffs will love Ano Syros – a 13th-century Venetian settlement with winding narrow streets.